Human-Centered Design: how empathy and innovation shape IT products

 Human-centered approach requires designers to be conscious of the potential consequences of their work.
 The choices they make, which personal biases and perspectives can influence, significantly impact our environments and experiences.

 It’s important to balance rapid design methods with deeper introspection and consideration of broader perspectives to ensure ethically sound and comprehensive solutions.

 Why is Human-Centered Design key to the success of IT products?

-No matter whether you are working on an app or software, your products will always be used by people, and it is people that you should have in mind when designing them, not profits, savings or looks, as it used to be done traditionally.
+No matter whether you are working on an app or software, your products will always be used by people.
+It is people that you should have in mind when designing them, not profits, savings or looks, as it used to be done traditionally.

-If you fail to take your customers into consideration and if you don’t engage with them, your products are doomed to fail.
+If you fail to consider your customers and don’t engage with them, your products are doomed to fail.
 In contrast, when you focus on thinking about end-users, you are more open to changes, feedback, and innovative solutions.
 After all, you are working on products that may possibly improve people’s lives!